Moving Forward, Living with HIV: Considering Education or Training

 Community colleges offer a great variety of academic and occupational programs, credentials, and degrees, as well as an affordable pathway to a university.
 Community colleges often have diverse student bodies, representing all ages, races, ethnicities, and life experiences, and many students are also parents.
 Community colleges tend to have far lower tuition, smaller classes, and strong support for students.
 Your local community college also may be the best source of information about adult basic education and GED or HSE preparation; if they do not offer these programs or courses themselves, they will know where you can find them.
 Many students in the US choose to go to a community college for the first two years of their university studies, and then transfer to a four-year university for the final two years to complete a bachelor's degree (though it often takes more than four years to complete this process).

 Universities and colleges offer degree courses that focus on a particular subject area and often offer a wide range of degree subjects.
 Higher education institutions look for a range of skills and qualities when they receive applications from students.
 This means taking into account work and life experiences as well as any formal qualifications.
-It is important to visit a higher education institution before you apply, to ensure you are likely to be happy there.
+It is important to visit a higher education institution before you apply, to see whether you are likely to be happy there.

 Vocational or trade schools are typically short, career-focused programs that prepare students to enter the workforce immediately after completion.
 Vocational schools focus on building skills that are used in a variety of professions like cosmetology, hotel and restaurant management, medical transcription, automotive repair, electronics engineering, welding, plumbing, carpentry, and more.